 Below are some of the most important tips on choosing a niche, perfecting it, and avoiding common pitfalls.

-1-Follow Your Passion?
+1-Follow Your Passion, or Not

-We have a different approach to it: finding a happy medium.
+We, at Profile Tree, have a different approach to it: finding a happy medium.

 The second camp tackles the earlier phases of blogging.
 Even the most successful blogs don’t start turning up profit within a week, a month, or even longer.
 It’s somewhat a slow process of building up an audience.